ressurectit/ressurectit.github.io/content/home.md

 *Angular* libraries are deployed to *npmjs.com* registry within scope *@anglr*. *Javascript* libraries are deployed to *npmjs.com* registry within scope *@jscrpt*.

+**All projects samples are live samples.
+For each live sample you can view running sources that are used for displaying sample by clicking on `</>` icon.**

 *Angular* projects are:

 - **[Animations](/animations)** - Prebuilt angular animations (*triggers*)